Should Investors Worry About P - GuruFocus.com

-The latest data from GuruFocus shows that Chief Strategy Officer and CFO Tran Nguyen sold 10000 shares of Prothena Corp PLC (PRTA) on 2022-10-19.
+The latest data from GuruFocus shows that Vice Chairman, EVP & CFO Hugh Johnston sold 23394 shares of PepsiCo Inc (PEP) on 2022-10-24.

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if Prothena Corp PLC deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if PepsiCo Inc deserves some skepticism from investors.

-Over the past year, Tran Nguyen has sold 100000 shares in total.
+Over the past year, Hugh Johnston has sold 23394 shares in total.

-This means that Tran Nguyen has been selling their company’s stock over a longer term.
-This could actually be a positive sign for the stock, contrary to expectations.
-When insiders sell frequently, it could be because their company issues a lot of stock options to pay executives.
-The executives will then sell some of the new shares for cash.
-Of course, it is also possible that the selling was due to insiders becoming more bearish on the stock.
-Investors should be cautious when evaluating insider selling.
+In other words, the recent sell was the only time that Hugh Johnston sold shares over the past year.
+It is possible that they have recently changed their mind about the stock due to some unfavorable development.

 Insider trends